OHI-Science/ohi-science.github.io/_posts/2018-10-01-fellowship-expanding-mariculture.md

 Reading about the different seaweeds cultivated throughout the world was actually quite interesting.
 One intriguing find was that Tonga, a mostly uninhabited archipelago in the South Pacific, produces around 400 to 500 tonnes per year of Mozuku almost exclusively for the Japanese food market when there are supply shortages abroad!

-## OHI Global Dashboard: Visualizing Mariculture Data
+## OHI Global Dashboard: Visualizing mariculture data

 The mariculture sub-goal is only a fraction of how OHI defines global ocean health.
 So much data goes into the final global assessment score.
 Users often are curious about how the scores are derived and want to explore the data that powers the scores themselves.

 Here is where the [OHI Global Dashboard](https://iwensu.shinyapps.io/global-dashboard) idea came in.
-Given the increase in relevance of mariculture for food production in recent years, I thought it would be a great opportunity to provide a high level, global scale exploration tool that shows summary statistics of the OHI mariculture data.
-It provides just enough detail to engage people without diving too deep into specifics of mariculture.
+Given the increase in relevance of mariculture for food production in recent years, I thought it would be a great opportunity to provide a high-level, global-scale exploration tool that shows summary statistics of the OHI mariculture data.
+The goal was to provide just enough detail to engage people without diving too deep into specifics of mariculture.

 The dashboard allows users to answer questions such as how much seafood is China producing from mariculture relative to other coastal countries?
 Or what species does Spain cultivate and harvest?

-Among R users, Shiny apps have become an increasingly popular way to explore data and this was the platform I chose for the global data explorer.
-The main draw to creating a Shiny dashboard is for its interactive components and flexibility for visualizing data, text, and graphics.
+Among R users, [Shiny apps](https://shiny.rstudio.com/) have become an increasingly popular way to explore data and this was the platform I selected for the global data dashboard.
+The main draw to creating a Shiny dashboard is its interactive components and flexibility for visualizing data, text, and graphics.
 As with all things built with R and GitHub, Shiny inherently promotes accessibility and reproducibility.

 One of the main challenges was selecting what information to portray.
 A downside of Shiny apps is that sometimes people use it as a data dump and add too much information to the dashboard.
 This can muddle the overall message of the data and the creator can lose sight of what the user might want to see.
 Much of my design process involved thinking about the OHI Global audience and what kind of story to portray.